PJ Harvey: Collaborations and projects

 In 2019, Harvey composed the score for Shane Meadows' miniseries, The Virtues, broadcast on Channel 4.

 In 2022, Harvey composed the score for Sharon Horgan, Dave Finkel, and Brett Baer's Apple TV+ series Bad Sisters.

 In 2024, Harvey's songs again feature on the stage in London Tide, directed by Ian Rickson, and based on Charles Dickens' Our Mutual Friend.
 London Tide is adapted by Ben Power and features original songs written by PJ Harvey and Ben Power.

 In October 2025, a new stage adaptation of Othello opens at London's Theatre Royal Haymarket, directed by Tom Morris, starring David Harewood, Caitlin FitzGerald and Toby Jones, with music by PJ Harvey.

+In June 2026, Harvey released the standalone single "Voyager" as a commission for the "Emergence World Tour" of English physicist and musician Brian Cox.